unng-lab/logs/README.md

 - Discover and list available systemd services that produce logs.
 - Stream logs in real time with filtering, search, and severity highlighting.
 - Persist server list and preferences locally using shared preferences.
-- Configure log retention depth globally (defaults to 7 days).
+- Configure how many recent log lines are fetched on connect (defaults to 100 lines).

 ## Getting Started